a-nikolaev/visualsc/README.md

 **Some examples:**

 **Input format:**
 Simply plain text listing all facets of a simplicial complex.
-Each facet is enclosed in curly braces `{...}` The nodes can be  arbitrary integers separated by spaces, commas (or actually anything other than numbers and curly braces).
+Each facet should be enclosed in curly braces `{...}` The nodes can be  arbitrary integers separated by spaces, commas (or actually anything other than the numbers or curly braces).

 	{1 2 3 4 5} {1 5 6 7} {2 8 9} {7 8}